-If you’ve had a composite filling, you should be able to eat normally as soon as any anesthetic wears off.
-For silver fillings, it’s best to avoid eating for 1-2 hours and then stick to soft foods for 24 hours.
-Either way, follow your dentist’s advice.
+For composite fillings, you should be able to eat normally as soon as any anesthetic wears off.
+For silver fillings, it's best to avoid eating for 1-2 hours and then stick to soft foods for 24 hours.
+Either way, follow your dentist's advice.

 You might want to avoid very hot or cold foods for a while, since these can make tooth sensitivity after a filling worse.

 How long after a filling can I drink?

 It's normally fine to drink straight after getting a composite filling, and an hour or two after a metal filling.
 Be aware that your filled tooth may be sensitive to hot and cold drinks for a while.
 Very sugary or acidic drinks can also cause sensitivity, so you may want to stick to water at first after filling a cavity.

 Avoid any alcoholic drinks while you're taking any medication, including painkillers.